Qovery/qovery-client-javascript/docs/ContainerDatabaseApi.md

 > removeLogicalDatabaseFromContainer(containerId, targetLogicalDatabaseId)

-Remove logical database link to this container.
+NOT YET IMPLEMENTED - Remove logical database link to this container.

 ### Example